 You can enter right now by going to www.biltongmakers.com and clicking on the COMPETITION link.

 BUY ON YOUR BUDGET ACCOUNT!

 Just to remind you that you can now purchase any of the items on the Biltongmakers web site on your credit card budget account.
 We see that more and more of our customers are choosing this way of purchasing.
 So, if you hesitated in the past you can now click on our website link www.biltongmakers.com and follow the order placing procedure.
 It’s as easy as that!

 Lots of people wrote to us this month.

-If you have something interesting to tell, a nice recipe to part with or perhaps a question to ask, it would be nice to hear from you!
+Please remember that if you have something interesting to tell, a nice recipe to part with or perhaps a question to ask, it would be nice to hear from you!

 Perhaps you have some advice to give?